Diophantine approximations for translation surfaces and planar resonant sets: Introduction

 \end{enumerate} \end{theorem}

 In particular, considering the one parameter family of functions $ \varphi_\epsilon(t):=t^{-(1+\epsilon)} $ and applying both parts of the Theorem, it follows that for almost every $\theta$ we have

-Equation \eqref{eqGeneriLogarithmicLaw} above gives the maximal asymptotic excursion for $ -\log\sys(g_tr_\theta\cdot X) $ along the geodesic in the generic direction $\theta$, and it is inspired by logarithmic laws for geodesics obtained by D. Sullivan and H. Masur, respectively for the case of non-compact hyperbolic manifolds (see \cite{SullivanLogLaw}) and of the moduli space of Riemann surfaces (see \cite{MasurLogLaw}).
-We stress that Equation \eqref{eqGeneriLogarithmicLaw} is also a direct consequence of Masur's logarithmic law in \cite{MasurLogLaw}, but it is not equivalent to it.
-Subsets of directions $\theta$ having faster asymptotic rate for the maximal excursion have zero Lebesgue measure, but they can be measured by general \emph{Hausdorff measures} $H^f$ via Theorem \ref{thmabstractkhinchinjarnik} and parts (3) and (4) of Theorem \ref{TheoremMetricResultsHolonomyResonantSets} below, plus a simple observation corresponding to Equation \eqref{EqInclusionResonantSets}.
+Equation \eqref{eqGeneriLogarithmicLaw} above gives the asymptotic maximal size of $ -\log\sys(g_tr_\theta\cdot X) $ along the geodesic in the generic direction $\theta$, and it is inspired by logarithmic laws for geodesics obtained by D. Sullivan and H. Masur, respectively for the case of non-compact hyperbolic manifolds (see \cite{SullivanLogLaw}) and of the moduli space of Riemann surfaces (see \cite{MasurLogLaw}).
+In \cite{ChaikaTrevino} one can find details on the comparison between the result in \cite{MasurLogLaw} and other analogue logarithmic laws measuring the degeneration of the flat geometry of $g_tr_\theta\cdot X$.
+Subsets of directions $\theta$ having asymptotic rate for the maximal excursion bigger than in Equation \eqref{eqGeneriLogarithmicLaw} have zero Lebesgue measure, but they can be measured by general \emph{Hausdorff measures} $H^f$ via Theorem \ref{thmabstractkhinchinjarnik} and parts (3) and (4) of Theorem \ref{TheoremMetricResultsHolonomyResonantSets} below, plus an elementary observation corresponding to Equation \eqref{EqInclusionResonantSets}.
 In particular, for a fixed real number $\alpha$ with $0<\alpha<1$ consider the subset of $[-\pi/2,\pi/2[$ defined by

 Inspired by the classical Jarn\'ik-Besicovich Theorem on the dimension of the set of real numbers with given diophantine exponent, we develop Theorem \ref{thmLogLaws(Diophantine)} below, which is a version of Jarn\'ik-Besicovich result for the geodesic flow in moduli space.
 Actually, a natural dynamical behavior corresponding to Jarn\'ik-Besicovich Theorem would be